STATUTS de l'Association pour le Soutien de l'Enseignement International sur la Côte d'Azur (ASEICA)

 17.3 Powers of the Treasurer

-The Treasurer is responsible, in collaboration with the Finance and Administration Director, of the financial and asset management of the Association.
-As part of this collaboration he/she collects revenues and makes payments under the control of the President.
-He/she cannot access the contents of the reserve fund without the approval of the Board.
+The Treasurer is responsible for the financial and asset management of the Association.
+As part of this mandate, he/she collects revenues and makes payments under the control of the President.
+He/she cannot dispose of assets in the Associations reserve fund without the approval of the Board.

 17.4 Powers of the Secretary

-The Secretary shall keep the minutes of the meetings and assemblies and, in general, all writings concerning the operation of the Association.
+The Secretary shall keep the minutes of General Meetings and Board Meetings and, in general, all writings concerning the operation of the Association.

-He/she is responsible for the special register as stipulated by the article 5 of the law of July 1st, 1901 and by articles 6 and 31 of the decree of August 16, 1901.
-He/she implements the formalities required by these provisions.
+The Secretary is responsible for the special register as stipulated by article 5 of the law of July 1st, 1901 and by articles 6 and 31 of the decree of August 16, 1901.
+The Secretary implements the formalities required by these provisions.

 ARTICLE 18 Minutes

-Minutes are recorded of all Board meetings and General Assemblies, (Ordinary or Extraordinary).
+Minutes are recorded of all Board Meetings and General Meetings, (Annual or Extraordinary).
 These minutes are signed by the President and Secretary, and maintained in a special register available to members of the Association.

 ARTICLE 19 Dissolution - Liquidation

-The net assets of the liquidation will devolve to an association having a similar object, or to any public or private establishment recognised as charitable which may be designated by the extraordinary general meeting.
+The net assets of the liquidation will devolve to an association having a similar object, or to any public or private establishment recognized as charitable which may be designated by the Extraordinary General Meeting.

-The Rules are intended to regulate various elements not envisaged by the statutes, especially those relating to the internal administration of the Association.
+The Internal Rules of Procedure are intended to regulate various details not defined by statute, especially those relating to the internal administration of the Association.

 ARTICLE 21 Formalities